kahlan/kahlan/docs/README.md

 One of PHP's assumption is that once you define a function/constant/class it stays defined forever.
 If this assumption is not really problematic when you are building an application, things get a bit more complicated when you want to unit test your application easily.

-**So what are the existing test platform for PHP ?**
+**The main test frameworks for PHP are:**
-* [PHPUnit](https://phpunit.de) which reaches [23.80% of code coverage after > 10 years of experience](assets/phpunit_4.4_code_coverage.png) in tests by the way
+* [PHPUnit](https://phpunit.de) which reaches [23.80% of code coverage after > 10 years of experience in tests](assets/phpunit_4.4_code_coverage.png) by the way
 * [phpspec](http://phpspec.net)
 * [atoum](http://docs.atoum.org)
 * [SimpleTest](http://www.simpletest.org)
 * [Enhance-PHP](https://github.com/Enhance-PHP/Enhance-PHP)
 * etc.

 If all these "old school frameworks" are mature enough, they don't allow to test hard coded references easily.
 And the fact that they don't use the `describe-it` syntax either doesn't allow a clean organization of tests to simplify their maintenance (and avoiding [this kind of organization](https://github.com/sebastianbergmann/phpunit/tree/master/tests/Regression) for example).
-Moreover the `describe-it` syntax makes tests more reader-friendly (i.e even better than the[atoum fluent syntax organization](https://github.com/atoum/atoum/blob/master/tests/units/classes/asserters/dateInterval.php)
+Moreover the `describe-it` syntax makes tests more reader-friendly (i.e even better than the [atoum fluent syntax organization](https://github.com/atoum/atoum/blob/master/tests/units/classes/asserters/dateInterval.php)

-**So what about new frameworks for PHP ?**
+**So what about new test frameworks for PHP ?**

 * [Peridot](https://github.com/peridot-php/peridot)
 * [pho](https://github.com/danielstjules/pho)